OpenGov/cython_hunspell/README.md

 ### Windows
 The base library comes with MSVC built Hunspell libraries and will link against those during runtime.
-These were tested on Windows 7 and 8 and some on older systems.
+These were tested on Windows 7, 8, 10 and some on older systems.
 It's possible that a Python build with a newer (or much older) version of MSVC will fail to load these pre-built libraries.